Jack Dorsey: Twitter

+Dorsey lost his position as CEO in 2008, reportedly for leaving work early to enjoy other pursuits, such as yoga and fashion design.
 On October 16, 2008, Williams took over as CEO, while Dorsey became chairman of the board.
 During his time as chairman, Dorsey joined several State Department delegations, including a trip to Iraq in April 2009, led by Jared Cohen.
 In November, when Iranians took to the streets in the Green Revolution, Twitter was scheduled to conduct maintenance of its site, which would entail temporarily shutting down Twitter's servers.
 Dorsey responded to a request from Cohen to delay the maintenance so that it would not affect the revolution in Iran, because Iranians were using Twitter to communicate and coordinate.
 Since President Obama had announced that there would be no meddling in Iran, the move sparked controversy.
 In February 2010, Dorsey was part of another State Department delegation, this time to Russia.
-On March 28, 2011, he returned to Twitter as executive chairman after Dick Costolo replaced Williams as CEO.
-On June 10, 2015, Costolo announced his resignation as CEO, effective July 1, 2015.
-Dorsey assumed the post of interim CEO upon Costolo's departure.
-He was named permanent CEO on October 5, 2015.
+In March 2011, he returned to Twitter as executive chairman after Dick Costolo replaced Williams as CEO.
+In July 2015, Costolo resigned as CEO, with Dorsey assuming the post of interim CEO.
+He was named permanent CEO in October 2015.

 In May 2016, Dorsey announced that Twitter would not count photos and links in the 140-character limit to free up more space for text.
 This was an attempt to entice new users, since the number of tweets per day had dropped from about 500 million in September 2013 and its peak of 661 million in August 2014 to about 300 million in January 2016.

 On November 22, 2016, Dorsey was briefly suspended from his own Twitter account with 3.9 million followers.
 After restoring the account, Dorsey tweeted that the suspension was due to an "internal mistake".

+Twitter introduced recommendation algorithms in the main feed in 2016.
+Dorsey wrote in 2022 that "The biggest mistake I made was continuing to invest in building tools for us to manage the public conversation, versus building tools for the people using Twitter to easily manage it for themselves."

 In February 2017, Dorsey and Executive Chairman Omid Kordestani matched a $530,000 donation to the American Civil Liberties Union (ACLU) raised by Twitter staffers.
 Their match brought the total donation to $1.59 million.

 In March 2018, Dorsey announced that an improved version of the verification system would be coming to Twitter.
 The purpose of redesigning verification was to let people verify more facts about themselves, emphasizing proof of identity.
 The overhaul was not in place before the U.S midterm election of 2018 to help in verifying the identities of the candidates.